jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 ### Content files

-Where Jekyll assumes all .md files are content, Hugo requires you to use a content directory ('content' by default).
+Where Jekyll assumes all .md files are content, Hugo requires you to use a content directory ('content' by default) and put your .md files in that directory.

 ### Static files